 The accompanying consolidated financial statements have been prepared in accordance with GAAP.
-In the opinion of management, these consolidated financial statements include all adjustments (consisting of normal and recurring accruals) considered necessary to present fairly the Company's financial position as of December 31, 2021 and 2022, and the results of the Company's operations and its cash flows for the years ended December 31, 2020, 2021 and 2022.
-The Company has no items of other comprehensive income (loss); therefore, net income (loss) is equal to comprehensive income (loss).
+In the opinion of management, these consolidated financial statements include all adjustments (consisting of normal and recurring accruals) considered necessary to present fairly the Company's financial position as of December 31, 2022 and December 31, 2023, and the results of the Company's operations and its cash flows for the years ended December 31, 2021, 2022 and 2023.
+The Company has no items of other comprehensive income; therefore, net income is equal to comprehensive income.